cpaniaguam/mth491-internship/README.md

 ### Internship Supervisor
 Traci Strohl, Treasurer/Intern Supervisor, PDP Committee - johnpl@cox.net
 ### Faculty Sponsor
-Carlos Paniagua, Assistant Professor of Mathematical Sciences - carlos.paniagua@salve.edu.
+Carlos Paniagua, Assistant Professor of Mathematical Sciences - carlos.paniagua@salve.edu

 ## Description
 The Portsmouth Dog Park (PDP) committee is working an expansion project to allow for increased access to the current dog park.
 The PDP Committee has initiated a year-long data collection effort and analysis project underwritten by the van Beuren Charitable Foundation (VBCF) to determine a benchmark for monitoring park attendance.
 The results of this project will be incorporated into reporting to VBCF and used in support of PDP expansion efforts.